Notes on the Factorisation of the Hilbert Space for Two-Sided Black Holes in Higher Dimensions: Conclusion and discussion

 Our result relies on a key fact: that the infinite-dimensional Hilbert space at the perturbative level becomes effectively finite when considering non-perturbative wormhole effects, as the non-perturbative corrections alter the naive orthogonality of microstates by introducing small but non-zero overlaps.

 Furthermore, we emphasize that the single-sided bulk Hilbert space, after the factorisation of the two-sided black hole, can be spanned by the thin shell states of a single-sided black hole, which evokes the ER=EPR conjecture: The microstates of a two-sided black hole can emerge from the entanglement of two disconnected single-sided black hole states.
-This reinforces the idea that spacetime connectivity, at least in the context of black holes, can arise from entangled states in disconnected Hilbert spaces.
-We have shown that when the entanglement between the two single-sided black holes is sufficiently strong, their inner product is primarily contributed by the connected Euclidean geometry.
-The Lorentzian continuation of this Euclidean connected geometry corresponds to a two-sided black hole.
-Otherwise, they are simply two single-sided black holes.
+This reinforces the idea that spacetime connectivity, at least in the context of black holes, can arise from entangled states in tensor product of two Hilbert spaces.
+We have demonstrated that when the entanglement between two single-sided black holes is sufficiently strong, their inner product is predominantly determined by the connected Euclidean geometry.
+The Lorentzian continuation of this connected Euclidean geometry corresponds to a two-sided black hole.
+In contrast, when the entanglement is sufficiently weak, the system consists of two independent single-sided black holes.
+However, the details of the transition between these two geometric configurations remain unclear and evidently extend beyond the framework of classical geometric descriptions.
+It may be possible to analyze this transition using an algebraic approach, as suggested in \cite{Engelhardt:2023xer}, within certain models involving bulk quantum fields.